Form a Political Party

 Party: Signature Gathering

-After gathering the required number of signatures, the chief sponsor submits them to the Elections Division for verification no later than two years after the prospective formation petition was filed.
+After gathering the required number of signatures, the chief sponsor submits them to the Elections Division for verification no later than 2 years after the prospective formation petition was filed.

 Party: Signature Verification